Gibbons-Lab/manuals-and-policies/COVID19_lab_health_plan.md

 # COVID-19 Lab Health Plan -- last updated 03/11/20

+_**03/14/20:** [Asymptomatic transmission of COVID-19 appears to be a common mechanism of community spread].(https://www.cnn.com/2020/03/14/health/coronavirus-asymptomatic-spread/index.html) I've seen a few preprints and news stories hinting at this over the past few weeks, but I think the evidence is now clear.
+Based on what I'm reading, it seems like as many as half of all cases are asymptomatic.
+And these asymptomatic carriers seem to shed a lot of virus, meaning that they are vectors for passing it along to others.
+Another reason why it's important for folks to stay home and avoid contributing to the spread (especially those who are low-risk)._

 _**03/11/20 UPDATE:** [WHO officially declares that COVID-19 has gone pandemic](https://www.statnews.com/2020/03/11/who-declares-the-coronavirus-outbreak-a-pandemic/)_

 _**03/09/20 UPDATE:** As per ISB's latest policy, all those who do not need to come into the lab should work from home until further notice._